puzzlef/pagerank-dynamic/README.md

 similar to that of *GM-RATIO*, except that *arithmetic mean (AM)* is used instead of GM.

-Among the four studied *rank adjustment strategies* for *dynamic PageRank*, both **1/N-fill** and **scaled 1/N-fill** appear to be the **best**.
+Among the four studied *rank adjustment strategies* for *incremental/dynamic PageRank*, both **1/N-fill** and **scaled 1/N-fill** appear to be the **best**.
 However, only with the *scaled 1/N-fill* strategy (also *scaled zero-fill*, but it is *slower*), it is possible to **skip** PageRank computation on **unaffected**